KostasAnagnostou/Simple_Card_Android/README.md

 # Simple_Card_Android

-This repository is only a practice for User Interface Lesson (for EU Scholarship - Android Development for Beginners at Udacity).
+This repository is a practice test (Make Your Own Card) for User Interface Lesson (for EU Scholarship - Android Development for Beginners at Udacity).

 The main files for this static card are:
 1) activity_main.xml